jeremy-jarvis/applitools-demo/setting-up-applitools.md

     Then The design for the welcome page should be correct
 ```

-As you can see, this has a lot in common with the feature file from the standard E2E test suite.
+As you can see, this has a lot in common with the `welcome-page.feature` file from the standard E2E test suite.
 The `Given` and `When` steps are reused.
 A new step is added to take the screenshot of the page: `Then The design for the welcome page should be correct`

 You might find it valuable to verify that you are on the correct page, prior to taking a screenshot.
 Such a "pre-screenshot check" would prevent the test from taking a screenshot of an error page or empty page.
 To do so, you can borrow the `Then` from the standard test suite: